Junon72/jQuery-table/README.md

 #### Challenge

-Complete the table according to the exampe below
+Complete the table according to the exampe below/

 ![Example Table](img/modelTable.png)

 1. Added content to the table.html according to the example